Back to Blog

 Sign 4: CRM Data Doesn't Match Reality

-Run the same exercise on your highest-scoring leads from specific campaigns.
-If a campaign that generated 500 leads at a $30 CPL has 35% fake contacts, your real CPL is actually $46.
-That math changes which campaigns are worth investing in.
+Run the same test on the top-scoring leads from a specific campaign.
+A campaign with 500 leads at $30 CPL and 35% fake has a real CPL of $46.
+That alone changes which campaigns get the next budget bump.

 Sign 5: Forecasting Is Consistently Off